Goldcrest partners logo

 It wasn’t her job to connect with people or help them out but she enjoyed it and was good at it.
 She became known as a person who could help you to move things along.

-What is a Network Node?
+What is a network node?

 Fiona was a network node.
 An unglamorous term for someone so brilliant and so generous with her time.
 A network node is, in this case (because there may be other definitions in the world of computer science), an individual who holds many relationships and through whom informal influence and communication can flow.